euphonie/study-notes/Computer Science/Theory/Databases/ANSI-SPARC.md

 # ANSI-SPARC
-There are 3 levels of schema in a database representation:
+There are 3 levels of schema in which data can be represented inside a database:

 ### Internal Schema
 - Describes hot information is physically represented to provide the overall best performance.
 E.g. indexes, sorting structures, etc.